-- cyber attacks; - product supply blocking and/or price increase. - Increase in energy prices and inflationary dynamics
+- cyber attacks; - product supply blocking and/or price increase.

-For these situations, an impact assessment process has been initiated under Enterprise Risk Management, and monitoring activities and risk mitigation measures have been ramped up.
+For both of these situations, an impact assessment process has been initiated under Enterprise Risk Management, and monitoring activities and risk mitigation measures have been ramped up.
 In addition, delivery plans have been confirmed and secured for the whole of 2022.